American Express: American Express buildings 1850 to 1986

+Founded in Buffalo in 1850, American Express opened its first headquarters in New York City at 10 Wall Street, where its predecessor Wells & Company had been located.
+The company moved to 62 Broadway in 1853.
+In 1854, it purchased a lot on Vesey Street to site horse stables for its horse-drawn wagons.

-In 1854, the American Express Co. purchased a lot on Vesey Street in New York City as the site for its stables.
-The company's first New York headquarters was an 1858 marble Italianate palazzo at 55–61 Hudson Street, which had a busy freight depot on the ground story with a spur line from the Hudson River Railroad.
-A stable was constructed in 1867, five blocks north at 4–8 Hubert Street.
+American Express built its first company-owned headquarters at the intersection of Jay Street and Hudson Street, which opened in 1858.
+It was a marble Italianate palazzo at 55–61 Hudson Street, which had a busy freight depot on the ground story with a spur line from the Hudson River Railroad.
+A stable was constructed in 1867, five blocks north at 4–8 Hubert Street; in 1898 architect Edward H. Kendall was hired to extend the stables, and he added the American Express bulldog/watchdog logo in terracotta relief on both the Laight and Hubert Street facades of the expanded building.

 The company prospered sufficiently that headquarters were moved in 1874 from the wholesale shipping district to the budding Financial District and into rented offices in two five-story brownstone commercial buildings at 63 and 65 Broadway that were owned by the Harmony family.
 In 1880, American Express built a new warehouse behind the Broadway Building at 46 Trinity Place.
 The designer is unknown, but it has a façade of brick arches that are reminiscent of pre-skyscraper New York.
-American Express has long been out of this building, but it still bears a terracotta seal with the American Express Eagle.
-In 1890–91 the company constructed a new ten-story building by Edward H. Kendall on the site of its former headquarters on Hudson Street.
+American Express has long been out of this building, but it still bears a terracotta seal with the American Express bulldog logo.
 By 1903, the company had assets of some $28 million, second only to the National City Bank of New York among financial institutions in the city.
 To reflect this, the company purchased the Broadway buildings and site.